Skip to the main content

 • The ability to work under deadline pressure

-• The ability to troubleshoot output problems such as colour issues, pixilation, and misfiling
+• Problem-solving skills (troubleshooting output problems such as colour issues, pixilation, and misfiling)

 • Tact and discretion when dealing with customers’ materials